MauMau93/R_presentation/index.md

 ![plot of chunk unnamed-chunk-2](index-figure/unnamed-chunk-2-1.png)
 ***
 </br></br></br></br>
-We can say, that it looks like women have attended (in proportion) more time the classes than man.
+We can say, that it looks like women have attended (in proportion) more classes than man.
 </br></br>
 Also, there seem to be a minority of man who have not attended a lot of instruction classes.